Jsundstrom0223/should_it_be_hyphenated/api_explanation.md

 #### Entry Metadata
 Every entry begins with metadata.
 This metadata includes the entry's headword and any stems.
-According to the [API documentation](https://dictionaryapi.com/products/json#sec-2.meta), a headword's stems comprise the following:
+According to the [API documentation](https://dictionaryapi.com/products/json#sec-2.meta), a headword's stems can comprise the following:

 - Variants, or alternative spellings or stylings (e.g., a British spelling or less common
 spelling)